Monday, June 28, 2010

 Summer Salads

-Katie posted on her inhomecooking blog about summer salads yesterday.
+Katie posted on her former in home cooking blog (now moved here) about summer salads yesterday.
 I laughed, because I made two salads to go with dinner last night, and was looking for some more for this week.

 First, I tossed blanched green beans with halved cherry tomatoes, basil and balsamic vinegar.
 Simple and delicious.